MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 We hope with this newer addition of audiovisual feedback it is easier to gather diagnostic data, and more quickly be able to troubleshoot your problems.

+This information can be viewed later on the [diagnostic logs page](hololens-diagnostic-logs.md#offline-diagnostics).

 ### Low storage log collection improvements

 In scenarios where a device seems to be low on disk space when diagnostic logs are collected, an additional report named **StorageDiagnostics.zip** will be created.
 The threshold of low storage is determined automatically by Windows [storage sense](https://support.microsoft.com/office/use-onedrive-and-storage-sense-in-windows-10-to-manage-disk-space-de5faa9a-6108-4be1-87a6-d90688d08a48).

+This information can be viewed later on the [diagnostic logs page](hololens-diagnostic-logs.md#offline-diagnostics).

 ### CSP changes for reporting HoloLens details

-- Introduced in Windows Insider build, 20348.1403

 The following CSPs have been updated with new ways to report information from your HoloLens devices.